Goodlvn/template-engine-team-info/README.md

 ## Description

 This is an app designed to help you keep your teams information in one place with a clean interface.
-By using your Terminal you can input your teams information and generate this list!
+By using your Terminal you can input your teams information and generate said list!

 ## Table of Contents